ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

-    For All Mankind                      The Kaiju Preservation Society Foundation                           How to Think Like a Roman Emperor Love, Death + Robots                 Sea of Tranquility (Emily Mandel) Yellowstone                          How to Avoid a Climate Disaster (Bill Gates) Pantheon                             Masters of Doom (David Kushner)
+    For All Mankind                      The Kaiju Preservation Society Foundation                           How to Think Like a Roman Emperor Love, Death + Robots                 Sea of Tranquility (Emily Mandel) Yellowstone                          How to Avoid a Climate Disaster (BillG) Pantheon                             Masters of Doom (David Kushner)
     The Peripheral                       Cultish (Amanda Montell)
     1883 (Yellowstone prequel)           Yearbook (Seth Rogen)
-    Better Call Saul                     The Anthropocene Reviewed (John Green) How to sell Drugs Oline, Fast        The Code Breaker (Walter Isaacson) The Last Duel                        The Coddling of the American Mind Ozark                                The Fish that Ate the Whale Time (BBC 2021)                      Deep Learning for Coders (Jeremy Howard)
+    Better Call Saul                     The Anthropocene Reviewed (John Green) How to sell Drugs Online, Fast        The Code Breaker (Walter Isaacson) The Last Duel                        The Coddling of the American Mind Ozark                                The Fish that Ate the Whale Time (BBC 2021)                      Deep Learning for Coders (Jeremy Howard)